 Maine Student Film and Video Festival

 The Maine Student Film and Video Festival (MSFVF) is a showcase for student film and video, open to Maine residents 19 years of age and younger.
-The MSFVF has been held in conjunction with MIFF since 1998.
+The MSFVF screening and award ceremony has been held in conjunction with MIFF since 1998.
 The annual deadline for student submissions to the MSFVF is June 1.

 Colby College Museum of Art